Five-Year Plans of Pakistan: History

-First Five-Year Plans (1955–1960)
+First Five-Year Plans (1955-1960)

+Although Pakistan didn't officially launch a First Five-Year Plan, it embarked on various development initiatives during this period.
+The key focus areas included agriculture, industries, and infrastructure development.
 At the time of partition of British India by the United Kingdom, Pakistan was a relatively under-developed country.
 The country's systems of production, transportation, trade and consumption yielded a very low standard of living, with little opportunity for education, or economic advancement in the country.
 The industries and financial services were non-existent in the country and agriculture development was among the lowest in the world.
 The vast majority of the population still lived in villages and was untouched by the scientific and technological development of the past two centuries.
 The partition had a major effect on the country's existing economic infrastructure that disrupted the wholesale transfers of population, trade and business, channels of communication, industrial and commercial organisation, and the pressing need to establish new provisional governments.

 Economic planning began in 1948 when Prime Minister Liaquat Ali Khan presented the first Five-Year plans at the parliament of Pakistan on 8 July 1948.
 The first plan was conceived by the Ministry of Finance (MoF), and were studied and developed by the Economic Coordination Committee (ECC) based on the theory of Cost-of-production value, and also covered trickle-down economics.
 As part of this programme, the State Bank of Pakistan was established to give a kickstart to banking services in the country.

 The major economic infrastructure was quickly expanded and the hiring gap was filled as government revenue began to rise.
 The currency war with India following the devaluation of the British Pound Sterling and Indian refusal to recognize the Pakistani rupee in 1949 led to a deadlock in India-Pakistan trade.